Tanvez/newsela-code-exercise/README.md

 ### breakDownQuestion(text)

   - The first function is a helper function called `breakDownQuestion`
-  - This function takes the text from the question and breaks it down into an array of words
+  - This function takes the text from the question and breaks it down into an array of words while filtering out puncuations and special characters
   - This array of words is then filtered using `filterWords` array which contain common use words that would be used in most english sentences.
 The filtered array of words is then return

 ### getSpreadOfPercentCorrect(data)